expinc/sunagent/docs/API_REFERENCE.md

     "status": "Status of the job.
-It could be EXECUTING, SUCCESSFUL, FAILED or CANCELED", "beginTime": "Local wall clock time when this job begins executing", "finishTime": "Local wall clock time when this job ends executing", "progress": 100 // the percentage of job progress }
+It could be EXECUTING, SUCCESSFUL, FAILED or CANCELED", "beginTime": "Local wall clock time when this job begins executing", "finishTime": "Local wall clock time when this job ends executing", "progress": 100, // the percentage of job progress "result": "Result of the job"
+}
 ```